air fryer steam venting on kitchen counter carbon monoxide question

 • Use a PFAS-free basket — ceramic or stainless steel removes the coating fume variable entirely

-• Clean the basket after every use — grease buildup is the main driver of smoke during subsequent cooking sessions
+• Clean the basket after every use — grease buildup is the main driver of smoke during subsequent sessions

-See Today’s Price on Amazon →
+See Ninja AF150AMZ on Amazon →

 Frequently Asked Questions